Teenage Mutant Ninja Turtles II: The Secret of the Ooze: Cast

+The cast also includes François Chau as the Shredder (voiced by David McCharen), the Turtles' and Splinter's arch-nemesis, with Kevin Nash playing his mutated form, Super Shredder.
+Kurt Bryant and Mark Ginther play Tokka and Rahzar (both voiced by Frank Welker), a mutated alligator snapping turtle and a mutated wolf, respectively, created by Professor Perry under orders from the Shredder using a canister of ooze stolen from the TGRI company.
+Director Michael Pressman plays Channel 3's news manager and Mark Caso portrays a staffer who informs April of the Turtles' phone call; Pressman's parents, Sasha and David, play the older couple who witness Tokka and Rahzar's night attack.
+Mark Doerr plays Freddie, a Foot Clan messenger who poses as April's cameraman.
+Additional Foot Clan members are portrayed by Leif Tilden (Foot #3) and Dewey Webber (Foot Recruiter).
+Vanilla Ice and Earthquake respectively appear as a performer and a disc jockey at the Dockshore Club.

 Production

 Due to the massive success of the first film, a sequel was expected.
 The film was produced on a budget of US$25 million, nearly twice the budget of the 1990 film, which was $13.5 million.
 Like the first film, New Line Cinema distributed The Secret of the Ooze.
-Both the voice actors of Michaelangelo and Leonardo reprised their roles in the second film, but Corey Feldman did not voice Donatello in the second movie after pleading no contest to a drug possession charge in December 1990.
-Josh Pais did not reprise the role of Raphael.
+Both Robbie Rist and Brian Tochi reprised their roles as the voice actors of Michelangelo and Leonardo in the second film, but Corey Feldman did not voice Donatello in the second film after pleading no contest to a drug possession charge in December 1990.
+Feldman was replaced by Adam Carl in this film although he would later return as Donatello's voice in Teenage Mutant Ninja Turtles III.
+Josh Pais did not reprise the role of Raphael, and he was replaced by Laurie Faso and Kenn Scott (who is credited under the name Kenn Troum) as the voice and costumed performer, respectively; Scott was previously Raphael's in-suit fighting double.
 Cast as April O'Neil, Paige Turco succeeded Judith Hoag from the first film, for this film and Teenage Mutant Ninja Turtles III.
-According to Hoag, she was not approached to reprise the role because the producers thought she complained too much during the first movie about the strenuous shooting schedule and amount of violence.
-The character of Casey Jones, who was prominent in the first movie, did not appear here though he returned in the following movie.
-Ernie Reyes Jr., who was Donatello's fight double in the first film, was cast as a new character, Keno, as the producers admired Reyes and his performance in the first movie so much they asked him to join the sequel.
+According to Hoag, she was not approached to reprise the role because the producers thought she complained too much during the first film about the strenuous shooting schedule and amount of violence.
+The character of Casey Jones, who was prominent in the first film, did not appear here though he returned in the following film.
+Ernie Reyes Jr., who was Donatello's fight double in the first film, was cast as a new character, Keno, as the producers admired Reyes and his performance in the first film so much they asked him to join the sequel.
+François Chau replaces James Saito as the Shredder.
+In July 2022, Kevin Nash revealed that Kevin Peter Hall was originally cast as the physical actor for the Super Shredder.
 Todd W. Langen returned from the first film to write the screenplay.
-In July 2022, Kevin Nash revealed that Kevin Peter Hall was originally cast as the physical actor for the Super Shredder.